 Additionally, when you do have battles, they’ll understand what the repercussions are.
 Follow through on your rules and your child will quickly learn where your boundaries and their boundaries rest.
 It is possible to start establishing discipline at this age.

 Watching your baby progress and grow into a small child is amazing.
-Help them navigate this phase by setting firm boundaries, as well as following through on rewards and punishments.
+Help them navigate this phase by setting firm boundaries, as well as following through on rewards and punishments with behavior charts.

 Have patience and try to enjoy this phase.